MxBlock/Obsidian-ExternalPDFDoubleClickPlugin/README.md

 # Obsidian-DoubleClickToOpenDefaultApp

 Fully created with AI!
-I have no idea how to program JS for obsidian and needed this plugin.
+I have no idea how to program JS for obsidian and needed this plugin, so usw on own risk.

+To usw the Plugin either use the Installation guide below or create a new folder with the plugins name and Insert the main.js an manifest.json.
+Restart obsidian done (never tested this version).

 # Installation
 cd {your vault}/.obsidian/plugins